readthedocs/readthedocs.org/docs/abandoned-projects.rst

 user is invited to upload content under the Terms of Use, understanding that it is at the sole risk of the user.

-While Read the Docs is not a backup service, the maintainers do their best to keep that content accessible indefinitely in its published form.
+While Read the Docs is not a backup service, the core team of Read the Docs does their best to keep that content accessible indefinitely in its published form.
 However, in certain edge cases the greater community's needs might outweigh the individual's expectation of ownership of a project name.

 The use cases covered by this policy are:

-* Abandoned projects:
+Abandoned projects

-    * renaming a project so that the original project name can be used by a different project.
+    Renaming a project so that the original project name can be used by a different project

-* Active projects:
+Active projects

-    * resolving disputes over a name.
+    Resolving disputes over a name

 Implementation
 --------------